growwithsms/Accuform-Tag-PWA/README.md

 PHPmailer is what powers the quote email that gets sent on a successful form submission.

 sw.js is the service worker that makes it a progressive web app.
-If you're having caching issues, it's more than likely you need to update the cache name in the service worker.
+If you're having caching issues, it's more than likely because you need to update the cache name in the service worker.
 This should trigger the app to update itself upon next use.